 Sell Unused Stuff For Quick Cash

 You have things around your house you don’t use.
 Sell them.
 If you haven’t touched or used something in your house in the last 12 months, do you really still need it?
 List it for sale on ebay, Facebook Marketplace or something similar.
+You can use this ebay usa charges calculator to find out how much your fees will be.
 Not only will this put money in your pocket, it will also declutter your house.

 Borrow Money From Friends and Family

 This is actually controversial advice because of some conflicting factors.
 Relationships between lender and borrower can worsen, or simply your family member or mate can’t give you financial help because they don’t have money to borrow.
 Someone can also be ashamed of it.
 But in general, it is worth trying as a last resort.

 There are many lenders that can help you raise quick cash.
 Be careful though, the lender sees you as a risk and will charge you fees and interest to cover their risks.
 Only borrow what you know you can pay back.